HROlive/Mastering-Transformers-From-Building-Blocks-to-Real-World-Applications/README.md

   - Multi-GPU/-node with PyTorch DDP
   - Q&A

-All necessary information, links and content for the course can be found on the [course website](https://indico.truba.gov.tr/event/133/).
+All necessary information, links, and content for the course can be found on the [course website](https://indico.truba.gov.tr/event/133/).

 <a name="certificate"></a>
 ## Certificate